 Delicious Roast Chicken Dinner

-A wonderful British tradition is that of the great British roast chicken Sunday dinner.
+A wonderful British and Irish tradition is that of the great British or Irish roast chicken Sunday dinner.
 This post will show you how to cook a wonderful roast chicken dinner with all the trimmings.

 I have many recollections as a kid of us sitting around the table on a Sunday.
-We always had to wait for my father to get back from his golf, so we could eat our traditional Sunday lunch together.
+We always had to wait for my late father to get back from his golf, so we could eat our traditional Sunday lunch together.